MythicForge/BattleLite-Maps/README.md

 **Fog of war**
 - Hide and reveal brushes with an adjustable radius, plus **Hide all** / **Reveal all**.
-- The GM sees fog at 45% so you can work through it; the table sees it opaque.
+- The GM sees fog at 45% so you can work through it; the table sees it as pitch black.
-- The brushes are each other's inverse, so there is no undo — paint back over it.
+- There is no undo button so you will need to paint back over for small fixes.

 **Grid**
 - Off / square / hex (pointy-top).
 Cell size, line shade (black→white) and opacity.